Skip to content Skip to footer

 Plutonium-238 (α) 5.245 87,7 years

-*Only the highest yield percentage per decay are quoted
+*Only the highest yield percentage per decay is quoted

 Energy source: Nuclear Structure and Decay Data, National Nuclear Data Center, Brookhaven National Laboratory

-Depending on the activity of the sources the limit of how much radiation is allowed to be absorbed can easily exceed.
+Depending on the activity of the sources, the limit on the amount of radiation that can be absorbed can easily be exceeded.

-Even at moderate activity and energies, the radiation dose will be accumulated rapidly, which is why withdrawal and evacuation have been the only surviving strategies before the RayShield Series ®.
+Even at moderate activity and energies, the radiation dose will accumulate rapidly, so withdrawal and evacuation have been the only survival strategies before the RayShield Series ®.

 Stage: Occurrence: Usual symptoms